Implement the Data Model

 For more information, see Buckets, Scopes, and Collections.

-Create a Bucket, Scope, and Collection
+Create a Bucket, Scope, and Collections

 To create the data model from the Capella UI: